Monacrh/Snake_Game_JS/README.md

-This is a simple snake game in JavaScript (Still in progress)
+This is a simple snake game in JavaScript

 ![image](https://github.com/Monacrh/Snake_Game_JS/assets/121348101/56690a05-f8bb-4d2b-bc1e-c68a4ee618b8)